bata05/parkingOOM/README.md

 Run the main program
 "node index.js"

-When the prompt is ready to add the following:

 Inputs:
 ----------------------
 ● Set the number of entry points: entrypoint <number of entrypoints><br />